 Sarma is a noun that is derived from the Turkish verb sarmak, which means „to twist.“

 6) LESKOVAČKI VOZ

-Leskovački voz is a kind of Serbian food, a specialty from southern Serbia, mostly the town of Leskovac, which therefore makes a part of its name; the word “voz” stands for “train”, which refers to the manner in which it is served.
-The dish consists of a series of various barbequed meat, served one after another in the course of a long, pleasant evening.
-The “train” is made up of ćevapčići, Serbian-style hamburgers, steaks, shish kebab, sausages… The order of its serving depends on the house, or on the patron’s desires.
+Leskovački voz A specialty from southern Serbia, mostly the town of Leskovac, which therefore makes a part of its name; the word "voz" stands for "train", which refers to the way in which it is served.
+The dish consists of a variety of barbequed meat, served one after another in a long, pleasant evening.
+The "train" is made up of cevapcici, Serbian-style hamburgers, steaks, shish kebabs, sausages ...
+The order of its serving depends on the house, or on the patron's desires.